 In the early 90s, I moved to the Big Apple where I worked for various companies, big and small, in marketing and event planning.
 While I loved my time in the city, I am more at home here in the country.

 Jim, on the other hand, is Brooklyn born and bred…a city boy.
-He is still active in his commercial real estate finance business but finds time to work with me on various projects.
-(He’s still adapting to our rural lifestyle and probably always will be).
+He is still active in his commercial real estate finance business but finds time to enjoy our hobbies, especially beekeeping.
+(He is still adapting to our rural lifestyle and probably always will be).

-Together, we maintain a vegetable garden, preserve food, tap trees to make maple syrup and keep honey bees.
+Besides keeping honey bees, we maintain a vegetable garden, preserve food, and tap trees to make maple syrup.

-Our honey bee journey began a little over 5 years ago by attending a local beekeeper’s one-day course.
+Our honey bee journey began a little over 6 years ago when we attended a local beekeeper’s one-day course.
 We sat with another couple who had begun beekeeping the year before but lost all their bees over the winter.

 “We were told bees were low maintenance but I heard ‘NO maintenance,’ ” said the husband.
 Thus began our first lesson.

-We started over the next year.
-Since then we’ve had no fewer than 2 colonies each year and as many as 5.
+The following year we started over.
+Since then we’ve had no fewer than 2 colonies each year and as many as 6.
 We’ve learned some things that work for us and some that don’t.

-And while we can buy honey lots of places, it never seems to taste as good as the honey that eventually came from our own bees.
+And while we can buy honey lots of places, it never seems to taste as good as the honey that’s made by our own bees.
 (Okay, so we’re biased.)

 Learn from our experience

 There is no doubt that we jumped into beekeeping before we fully appreciated what was involved.
-We’ve made plenty of mistakes, learned a lot along the way and discovered useful resources.
+We have learned a lot along the way and discovered useful resources.

-We’ve been stung, lost bees to harsh winters, lost bees to swarming, lost bees to a bear, screwed up installations and made plenty of mistakes.
+We’ve been stung, lost bees to harsh winters, had bees swarm away, lost bees to a bear, screwed up bee installations, and made plenty of other mistakes.

-Maybe our experiences can help make your first few years of beekeeping a bit easier and give you ideas about how you’d like to approach your new hobby in a way that suits your needs.
+Maybe sharing our experience and knowledge can help make your first few years of beekeeping a bit easier.
+We may give you ideas about how you to approach your new hobby in a way that suits your needs.
 We are not so far removed from our bee beginnings that we’ve forgotten how daunting it can seem.